Leakage inductance

-Leakage inductance derives from the electrical property of an imperfectly coupled transformer whereby each winding behaves as a self-inductance in series with the winding's respective ohmic resistance constant.
-These four winding constants also interact with the transformer's mutual inductance.
-The winding leakage inductance is due to leakage flux not linking with all turns of each imperfectly coupled winding.
+Leakage inductance derives from the electrical property of an imperfectly coupled transformer whereby each winding behaves as if a self-inductance is in series with the winding's respective resistance.
+The leakage inductance accounts for leakage flux that does not link with all turns of each coupled winding.

 Leakage reactance is usually the most important element of a power system transformer due to power factor, voltage drop, reactive power consumption and fault current considerations.

 Leakage inductance depends on the geometry of the core and the windings.
-Voltage drop across the leakage reactance results in often undesirable supply regulation with varying transformer load.
+Voltage drop across the leakage reactance often degrades load regulation with varying transformer load.
 But it can also be useful for harmonic isolation (attenuating higher frequencies) of some loads.

 Leakage inductance applies to any imperfectly coupled magnetic circuit device including motors.

 Leakage inductance and inductive coupling factor

 Fig. 1 L_{P}^{σ}and L_{S}^{σ} are primary and secondary leakage inductances expressed in terms of inductive coupling coefficient $k$ under open-circuited conditions.

 The magnetic circuit's flux that does not interlink both windings is the leakage flux corresponding to primary leakage inductance L_{P}^{σ} and secondary leakage inductance L_{S}^{σ}.
 Referring to Fig. 1, these leakage inductances are defined in terms of transformer winding open-circuit inductances and associated coupling coefficient or coupling factor $k$.